(LP) Steve Young - Rock, Salt and Nails (Natural Rock Salt Coloured Vinyl)

 Release Date: 120922

 Currently: Out of stock...
-OR coming soon - see Release Date above (MM/DD/YY)
+OR coming soon - Check That Release Date one line up!
+(MM/DD/YY)

 Folks can argue if Steve Young’s debut Rock, Salt and Nails is the first “outlaw country” album, but there is no argument that it’s one of the best.
 Featuring a star-studded line-up of like-minded players like Gram Parsons, Gene Clark, James Burton, Chris Ethridge, and Bernie Leadon, this 1969 record starts out with Young’s impassioned interpretation of the O.V.
 Wright/Otis Redding classic “That’s How Strong My Love Is,” which offers an emphatic bookend to Parsons’ own country-soul masterpiece “Dark End of the Street,” recorded the same year with the Flying Burrito Brothers.
 The rest of the record (produced by Tommy LiPuma) is a beautifully-paced blend of covers and originals, highlighted by Young’s immortal “Seven Bridges Road,” memorably covered by The Eagles among many others.